Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     validity: [0 1 0 1]

 Comparing the float column and the data, we see that values are similar except `<NA>` in the column correspond to `0` in the data array.
 In fact, at the buffer level, we encode missing values by a 'sentinel value' which is 0 here.
 This is where the validity array comes into play.
 Together with the data array, we are able to rebuild the column with missing values in their exact places.
 How?
 0s in the validity array indicates places or indexes of missing values in the data and 1s indicates valid/non-missing values.
-All this work is done by a helper function `_from_dataframe` which builds up an entire cuDF dataframe from an dataframe interchange object:
+All this work is done by a helper function `_from_dataframe` which builds up an entire cuDF dataframe from a dataframe interchange object:

 ```python
 from cudf.core.df_protocol import _from_dataframe